Interactions of Grid-Forming Power Converters and Synchronous Machines: Grid-Forming Control Architectures

 \subsection{Virtual Synchronous Machine}

-Many variations of virtual synchronous machines (VSMs) have been proposed \cite{darco_virtual_2013,bevrani_virtual_2014,zhong_synchronverters:_2011}.
+Many variations of virtual synchronous machines (VSMs) have been proposed \cite{darco_virtual_2013,zhong_synchronverters:_2011}.
 In this work, we consider the frequency dynamics induced by the synchronverter \cite{zhong_synchronverters:_2011}

-where $D_p$ and $J$ are the virtual damping and inertia constants.
-Note that the dynamics \eqref{Eq_Theta_Omega_Sync} reduce to droop control \eqref{Eqtheta} when using $J/D_p\approx0$ as recommended in \cite{zhong_synchronverters:_2011}.
+{\tb where $D_{p}$ is commonly referred to as damping factor \cite[Sec.
+II-b]{zhong_synchronverters:_2011} that, in abstraction, models the governor speed droop coefficient}, $J_\text{r}$ is the virtual rotor's inertia constant.
+Note that the dynamics \eqref{Eq_Theta_Omega_Sync} reduce to droop control \eqref{Eqtheta} when using $J_\text{r}/D_{p}\approx0$ as recommended in \cite{zhong_synchronverters:_2011}.
 These angle dynamics capture the main salient features of virtual synchronous machines, but do not suffer from drawbacks of more complicated implementations (see \cite{tayyebi_grid-forming_2018} for a discussion).
 The three-phase voltage induced by the VSM is given by

-where $M_f$ and $i_f$ are respectively the virtual mutual inductance magnitude and excitation current.
-Similar to \eqref{Eq_vD}, we utilize input $i_f$ to achieve exact AC voltage regulation via PI control and thereby replicate the function of the AVR of a synchronous machine
+where $M_\text{f}$ and $i_\text{f}$ are respectively the virtual mutual inductance magnitude and excitation current.
+Similar to \eqref{Eq_vD}, we utilize input $i_\text{f}$ to achieve exact ac voltage regulation via PI control and thereby replicate the function of the AVR of a synchronous machine